CSTDev/personal-site/src/content/posts/2026-06-19-soil-moisture-exporter-pt2.md

 1. Authentication user/password
 2. The Prometheus endpoint to send metrics to.

-This how to will help you find them if you need: [How to configure the OpenTelemetry Collector for Grafana Cloud](../how-to-configure-otel-collector-grafana-cloud)
+This How To will help you find them if you need: [How to configure the OpenTelemetry Collector for Grafana Cloud](../how-to-configure-otel-collector-grafana-cloud)

 ### Dashboards